On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Applying the classification of finite simple groups

-\begin{corollary} If $T$ is a non-abelian finite simple group with a soluble subgroup of prime-power index $p^a$, then the triple $(T,p,a)$ is one of the following: \begin{itemize} \item[(i)] $(\PSL_3(2),7,1)$; \item[(ii)] $(\PSL_3(3), 13, 1)$; \item[(iii)] $(\PSL_2(2^a), p,1)$ where $p=2^a+1$ is a Fermat prime with $p \geq 5$; \item[(iv)] $(\PSL_2(8),3,2)$; \item[(v)] $(\PSL_2(q),2,a)$ where $q=2^a-1$ is a Mersenne prime with $q \geq 7$. \end{itemize} \end{corollary} \begin{proof} We check the cases of Theorem \ref{Guralnick}.
+\begin{proof} We check the cases of Theorem \ref{Guralnick}.
 The only instance of Theorem \ref{Guralnick}(i) with $R$ soluble is $n=5$, and the exceptional isomorphism $A_5 \cong \PSL_2(4)$ means that this is included in case (iii) of the Corollary.
 In cases (iii) and (iv) of Theorem \ref{Guralnick}, $R$ is insoluble.
 The same holds in case (v) since $R$ has a quotient isomorphic to $A_5$ (see the proof of \cite[(3.9)]{Gural}).

 This leaves only case (ii) of Theorem \ref{Guralnick}.
 We first consider $n \geq 3$.
-Then the stabiliser of a point or a hyperplane contains $\PSL_{n-1}(q)$ as a subquotient, and this is a non-abelian simple group unless $n=3$ and $q=2$ or $3$.
+Then the stabiliser of a line or a hyperplane contains $\PSL_{n-1}(q)$ as a subquotient, and this is a non-abelian simple group unless $n=3$ and $q=2$ or $3$.
 If $n=3$ and $q=2$, we have $T=\PSL_3(2)$ with a subgroup of index $7$, giving (i) of the Corollary.
 If $n=3$ and $q=3$, we have $T=\PSL_3(3)$ with a subgroup of index $13$, giving (ii).

-Now let $n=2$, so $T=\PSL_2(q)$ where $q = \ell^s \geq 4$ is a power of some prime $\ell$, and $q+1=p^r$ is also a prime power.
+Now let $n=2$, so $T=\PSL_2(q)$ where $q = \ell^s \geq 4$ is a power of some prime $\ell$, and $q+1=p^a$ is also a prime power.
 Either $\ell=2$ or $p=2$.

 If $\ell=2$, we have $q=2^s=p^a-1$ for an odd prime $p$ and some $a \geq 1$.
 If $a=1$ then $p$ is a Fermat prime and we have (iii).
 The case $p=3$ is omitted as $\PSL_2(2) \cong S_3$ is not a simple group.
 If $a>1$ then $(p-1)(p^{a-1}+ \cdots + 1)=p^a-1=2^s$ so that $p-1=2^u$ and $p^{a-1}+\cdots + 1 =2^v$ with $1 \leq u <v$.
 Then $p \equiv 1 \pmod{2^u}$ and so $a \equiv p^{a-1}+ \cdots +1 \equiv 0 \pmod{2^u}$.
 Thus $a$ is even, say $a=2b$.
 But then $(p^b-1)(p^b+1)=2^s$.
 As both factors must be powers of $2$, we have $p^b=3$.
 This gives (iv).